 Shared Goals and Motivation

 Building something with your partner feels rewarding and creates a strong sense of teamwork.
-Couples tend to set shared goals, like saving for a new home or cutting debt.
+Couples tend to set shared goals, like financial goals such as saving for a new home or cutting debt.
 When both people are on board:

 - Progress feels more meaningful.